 Vectors are formed from the output of the previous layer.

-Activation function is applied point wise to the weighted times the input.
+The activation function is applied pointwise to the weighted times of the input.

 You need to check about the layers you want to use.
 (Dependent upon the data)